Dark Cloud: Development

 Dark Cloud was the first game from developer Level-5, led by president and CEO Akihiro Hino, who also wrote, produced and designed the game.
 Development began immediately when the company was founded in October 1998 with a projected development time of two years.
-When the PlayStation 2 was announced on March 2, 1999, Sony president and CEO Ken Kutaragi used an early demo of Dark Cloud to show the capabilities of the platform.
+When the PlayStation 2 was announced in March 1999, Sony president and CEO Ken Kutaragi used an early demo of Dark Cloud to show the capabilities of the platform.
 The demo showed a magic carpet flying through a valley, and some waterfall effects.

 In September 1999, Sony showed an early playable version of the game at the Tokyo Game Show.
-This version of the game was also shown at a US demonstration at Las Vegas for COMDEX in November 1999 as well in a presentation done by Phil Harrison of Sony.
-This version featured a character who must return a floating piece of land back to where it originally came from.
-However, this original location has been usurped by an evil kingdom.
+This version of the game was also shown at a US demonstration at Las Vegas for COMDEX in November as well in a presentation done by Phil Harrison of Sony.
+This version featured a character who must return a floating piece of land back to where it originally came from, but this original location has been usurped by an evil kingdom.
 Georama mode was a major component of the demo, with both IGN and GameSpot comparing it to Legend of Mana's "Land Make" system.
 At E3 in May 2000, a 30% complete playable demo was shown.
 IGN's Dave Zdyrko praised the graphics, especially the water and lighting effects.
 The demo was mainly centered in Norune Village, and although it did feature one accessible dungeon, the camerawork for the dungeon portions of the game had yet to be finalized.

 The game was announced in 2000.
-In December, GameSpot previewed the game, calling Toan "Link with an Ali Baba twist."
+In December, GameSpot previewed the game, calling Toan "Link with an Ali Baba twist".
 They compared the combat system to The Legend of Zelda: Ocarina of Time and the duels to Shenmue, and then the graphics, water effects and transitions from day to night.
-IGN wrote that "without fully playing through the game, it's very hard to determine whether or not this title will prove to be revolutionary or just a gimmicky way to show off the real-time rendering powers of the new console."
+IGN wrote that "without fully playing through the game, it's very hard to determine whether or not this title will prove to be revolutionary or just a gimmicky way to show off the real-time rendering powers of the new console".

 The English language release of Dark Cloud in May 2001 had additional gameplay features, including new weapons and monsters, improved AI, extra duels and an extra dungeon after completing the game, the Demon Shaft; this location does not appear in the Japanese version.